 Healthy pregnant women who aren't particularly at risk are often offered other examinations as well, such as prenatal diagnostics.
 But these aren't always necessary, and the consequences of some of these tests are often not clear.
 Oversimplifying a bit: In Germany, everything that is medically necessary is covered by statutory health insurers.
-People who would like to have “more” – like 3D ultrasound images or prenatal diagnostic tests – will need to pay for it themselves.

 One of the tests offered to pregnant women in Germany is the HIV test (AIDS test).
 If a pregnant woman is infected, it is almost always possible to protect the child from as long as it is detected early enough.

 Towards the end of pregnancy, most women want labor to finally start, but also have mixed feelings about the birth.
 Even though many women carefully prepare for it, nobody knows what it will actually be like.
 It's normal to feel at least a little daunted.
 The course a birth takes can only be planned to a certain degree – for example, how long it will take, how painful it will be, and whether there will be any complications.
 These things are only clear once the baby is there.